 - Review PM procedures for content to understand how PM work is intended to be done in the workplace.

-- Review sample of PM work orders and PM work order history to see how PM work is actually planned, organised and conducted.
+- Review sample of PM work orders and PM work order history to see how PM work is actually planned, organized and conducted.

 - Develop an audit tool to identify what is causing the poor outcomes, i.e. early life failure, and non-compliance to procedures.